 Master of Arts in Communication Studies

-The master of arts degree program in communication studies is designed to promote understanding of the functions of human communication in its various forms and venues and emphasizes three substantive research areas: rhetoric and political discourse, interpersonal and organizational communication, and communication and culture.
+The master of arts degree program in communication studies is designed to promote understanding of the functions of human communication in its various forms and venues and emphasizes four substantive research areas: rhetoric and political discourse, interpersonal communication, organizational leadership, and communication and culture.

 Students can pursue one of three different options:

 - Academic – Comprehensive Exam Option: for students who wish to fulfill teaching requirements in communication studies or who want to pursue advanced degree work.
 It requires a comprehensive written examination to demonstrate proficient knowledge in the selected area of study.

 - Research – Thesis Option: for students who plan to continue their careers in academia and pursue advanced research opportunities.
 It requires an original thesis project in a specific research area of interest.

 - Professional – Capstone Portfolio Option: for students who plan to pursue professional careers.
 It requires an internship or professional project and submission of a final Capstone Portfolio that provides a comprehensive overview of the work completed.